rscibelli/robs-website-backend/README.md

 This is already configured to reload the pm2 process on the raspberry pi, and save the pm2 configuration so that it can come back on system reboot.

-# What's is this App?
+# What is this App?

 This is an Express.js application that generates a running analysis for me (Rob).